wix-incubator/ui-autotools/packages/schema-extract/README.md

 #### Linking rules
 In order to avoid running into infinite loops, the linker does not link every member of every schema.
 It does link:
-* `extends` - Classes and interfaces that use the extends keyword.
-(However the linker will not link members of interfaces)
+* `extends` - Classes and interfaces that use the extends keyword. (however the linker will not link members of interfaces)
 * Generic types
 * Intersection types - We may need the linked schemas to intersect two or more different types.